qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Nguyen, N., Warnow, T., Pop, M., & White, B. (2016).
 A perspective on 16S rRNA operational taxonomic unit clustering using sequence similarity.
 Npj Biofilms and Microbiomes, 2(1).**
 **How do we identify a microbe? - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
 Retrieved from https://www.coursera.org/learn/microbiome/lecture/VltJR/how-do-we-identify-a-microbe**

+* **PCoA**
+ * Principal Coordinates Analysis (PCoA) is a 3-D graphical approach to present the patterns of similarity and dissimilarity in a data set.
+It uses EMPeror as a program to visually graph a distance matrix like Unifrac into a 3-D form.
+It has three axes and each point on the graph represents a specific sample in the study set.
+ * see also: Beta Diversity, QIIME, DNA sequencing

+**Beta-diversity, and visualizing differences - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
+Retrieved from https://www.coursera.org/learn/microbiome/lecture/NOo6W/beta-diversity-and-visualizing-differences**

 * **Phylogeny**
  * Phylogeny is the study of the evolutionary histories of organisms.
 Phylogeny analyzes the genotypic and phenotypic characteristics to identify individuals and uses phylogenetic trees to visualize these relationships.
 Speciation, or where two groups of individuals developed differently into two new species, is represented by a branching stems on the diagram.